xlab-uiuc/openctest/core/run-ctest/README.md

 - the relative path to the `param_unset_getter_map.json`

 `conf.pairs`
-- if `conf.file` is not specified, this parameter must be set
+- if `conf.file` is not specified, this parameter must be set.
+For target projects accepting complex configurations, such as nested values, you need to use the `conf.file` parameter
 - a list of modified configuration parameter-value pairs, separated by `,`

 `conf.file`
 - if `conf.pairs` is not specified, this parameter must be set
-- the relative path to a `.properties` file containing modified configuration parameter-value pairs
+- the relative path to a `YAML` file containing modified configuration values

 `test.methods`
 - if `test.file` is not specified, this parameter must be set